 4. How do I price digital products with no material cost?

-For digital products (like planners, presets, or e-books), your main cost is your time.
+For digital products (like planners or e-books), your main cost is your time.
 You should also consider the value the product provides to the customer.
 Research what similar digital products sell for.
 Since you can sell it an infinite number of times, the pricing strategy is different but still needs to cover your initial time investment.